 These evaluations measure behavioral tendencies and are especially helpful when assessing how a person will react to various work-related situations.

 Hence, SJTs present candidates with realistic, hypothetical scenarios and ask them to choose (or rank) the most appropriate response based on the situation presented.
 As a result, these kinds of tests help evaluate an individual’s suitability for a specific job.

 Moreover, even though you may find standardized SJTs (e.g., ‘IRIS’ by TalentLens, ‘Dilemmas’ by A&DC), most examinations are custom made for each organization and tailored to a particular position.
 Thus, you should expect only role-specific questions.

-Usually, these range from 4-5 actions and the candidate most choose only one.
+Usually, these range from 4-5 actions, and the candidate must choose only one.

 However, you may encounter different types of formats, including:

 In this type of response, you will be asked to choose the answer to the situation that seems ‘most effective’ and the one that appears ‘least effective’ based on your judgment.